mostr/scalatra-demo-scalar-mini/README.md

 ### Scalatra demo at Scalar Mini, April 23rd, Poznan

 This is demo app from the talk I gave on Scalar Mini in Poznan.
 This is based on great scalatra-sbt-prototype stuff.
+Slides are available [here](./Scalatra - Scalar Mini.pdf)

 1. Launch [sbt](http://www.scala-sbt.org/)